Geography: Origin and history

 Over the past two centuries, the advancements in technology with computers have led to the development of geomatics and new practices such as participant observation and geostatistics being incorporated into geography's portfolio of tools.
 In the West during the 20th century, the discipline of geography went through four major phases: environmental determinism, regional geography, the quantitative revolution, and critical geography.
 The strong interdisciplinary links between geography and the sciences of geology and botany, as well as economics, sociology, and demographics, have also grown greatly, especially as a result of earth system science that seeks to understand the world in a holistic view.
 New concepts and philosophies have emerged from the rapid advancement of computers, quantitative methods, and interdisciplinary approaches.
+The 1962 book Theoretical Geography by William Bunge, which argued for a nomothetic approach to geography and that from a purely spatial perspective there was no real difference between human and physical geography, has been described by Kevin R. Cox as "perhaps the seminal text of the spatial-quantitative revolution."
 In 1970, Waldo Tobler proposed the first law of geography, "everything is related to everything else, but near things are more related than distant things."
 This law summarizes the first assumption geographers make about the world.